Our contract with our users

 "Third Party Services" means any hosted, cloud or software-based services provided by any third party that are or may be integrated with the Hosted Services by the Provider from time to time in circumstances where the Customer must, in order to activate the integration, have an account with the relevant services provider or obtain activation or access credentials from the relevant services provider;

 "Update" means a hotfix, patch or minor version update to any Platform software;

 "Upgrade" means a major version upgrade of any Platform software; and

 "User Interface" means the interface for the Hosted Services designed to allow individual human users to access and use the Hosted Services.

 2.1 The Agreement shall come into force upon the Effective Date.

-2.2 The Agreement shall continue in force indefinitely, subject to termination in accordance with Clause 23 or any other provision of these Terms and Conditions.
+2.2 The Agreement shall continue in force indefinitely, subject to termination in accordance with any provision of these Terms and Conditions.

 3.1 The Provider shall provide the Set Up Services to the Customer.

 3.2 The Provider shall use reasonable endeavours to ensure that the Set Up Services are provided upon or promptly following the Effective Date.

 3.3 The Customer acknowledges that a delay in the Customer performing its obligations in the Agreement may result in a delay in the performance of the Set Up Services; and the Provider will not be liable to the Customer in respect of any failure to meet the Set Up Services timetable to the extent that that failure arises out of a delay in the Customer performing its obligations under these Terms and Conditions.